JonathanDPotter/JonathanDPotter/README.md

 # Jonathan Potter
 I have been learning full-stack developement with React, Redux, Typescript, Node, and Express.

 I have many example projects of what I have learned so far, and I am looking for my first web developement job.
+You can view my portfolio [here](https://portfolio-next-snowy-omega.vercel.app/).

 <!---
 JonathanDPotter/JonathanDPotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.